apache/arrow/docs/source/cpp/env_vars.rst

 .. envvar:: JAVA_HOME

-   The path to the Java Runtime Environment installation.
+   Set the path to the Java Runtime Environment installation.
 This may be required for HDFS support if Java is installed in a non-standard location.

 .. envvar:: OMP_NUM_THREADS